Featured image of 3D Printer Enclosure Ventilation with Air Filter: The Basics Source: zzsf via Reddit

 Fiction: Printing with PLA is completely safe without a ventilation system.

-Although, one meta-analysis of 3D printing emission studies found that PLA emits significantly less compared to ABS, potentially due to its lower printing temperature.
+PLA isn’t an innocent bystander here.
+Studies have also shown PLA to be an emitter of particulates and VOCs.
+That said, one meta-analysis of 3D printing emission studies found that PLA emits significantly less compared to ABS, potentially due to its lower printing temperature.

 However, due to the lack of standardized testing of emissions in the context of 3D printing, it’s difficult to make concrete conclusions.
 Large variations in emission have also been observed across different filament manufacturers of the same material.